pgThiago/next-level-week-2.0/README.md

 ## 🔖 Layout

-click on links below to see the web and mobile layouts.
+Click on links below to see the web and mobile layouts.
 A [Figma](http://figma.com/) account is necessary tho.

 - [Layout Web](https://www.figma.com/file/GHGS126t7WYjnPZdRKChJF/Proffy-Web)